Menorrhagia and dysmenorrhea

 Treatment options for menorrhagia

 Intervention for menorrhagia depends on the individual’s age, cause and extent of the underlying medical condition.
 Treatment may vary from iron supplements, medication, surgical intervention as well as radiological or hormonal treatment.
-It is important to discuss any concerns about heavy bleeding with a doctor to get the appropriate assessments and diagnosis.
+It is important to discuss any concerns about heavy bleeding with a gynaecologist to get the appropriate assessments and diagnosis.

 What is dysmenorrhea?